NickRucinski/actions-test/documentation/docs/testing/integration-testing.md

 User requests for clarification are handled.
 The system logs user engagement.

-### 3. Chat-Based Programming Questions
-Objective: Ensure users can ask general coding questions in the chat interface.

-#### Test Steps:
-- Simulate a user opening the chat and asking a programming question.
-- Mock the AI model’s response.
-- Verify that the system displays the answer.
-- Simulate user requesting further clarification.
-- Validate that the system logs the interaction.

-#### Expected Result:
-The chat response is accurate and relevant.
-User clarification requests are handled correctly.
-The system logs user interactions.

 ### 4. Decision Time Logging for Code Suggestions
 Objective: Ensure the system correctly tracks how long a user takes to accept or reject a suggestion.